Xiaorui-Huang/twitch-recorder/README.md

 # Twitch Stream Recorder

 This Python script allows you to record Twitch streams using Streamlink and FFmpeg.
-It provides options to list available stream qualities and choose a specific quality for recording.
+It provides options to list available stream qualities, choose a specific quality for recording, and automatically retry if the stream is not live.

 ## Features

-- Record Twitch streams in various qualities
+- Record Twitch streams
+- Run in the background and auto record once streamer is live
 - List available stream qualities
-- Automatically retry if the stream is not live
-- Saving of recording in process with Ctrl+C
+- Save recordings still in progress with Ctrl+C

 ## Requirements